 The Wright Center’s impact on the economy in Northeastern Pennsylvania goes beyond payroll and purchasing; it also includes direct and indirect effects.
 When The Wright Center purchases goods from local suppliers and bolsters partnerships with regional organizations for services like consulting and construction, those businesses, in turn, buy some of what they need from other local companies.

 Similarly, The Wright Center’s employees (and the employees of partners and suppliers) spend part of their take-home pay locally for housing, utilities, food, child care, entertainment and other routine household needs.
-In 2017, $39.9M in value and $69.2M in monetary output was infused into Northeastern Pennsylvania through spending, housing, utilities, etc., according to calculations by The Institute for Public Policy and Economic Development, Wilkes-Barre, PA.
+In 2018, $48.4 million in value and $81.8 million in monetary output was infused into Northeastern Pennsylvania through spending, housing, utilities, etc., according to calculations by The Institute for Public Policy and Economic Development, Wilkes-Barre, PA.

 All Wright Center team members also give of their time and talents, participating in at least two community events per year, including charity 5Ks, food pantry drives as well as educational work at senior centers, with a variety of non-profit organizations.
 The Wright Center also engages an active Auxiliary membership to lead special outreaches, make personal connections with patients and ease hardships.
 Our Auxiliary holds annual Purse Bingo and Trunk N Treat events, as well as hosts monthly food pantries and distributes gas cards to patients in need throughout the year.